Arnold Palmer Regional Airport: History

 In January 2020, airport officials announced a $13 million project using federal grant money to widen the main runway to accommodate any size plane.

 On September 3, 2020, President Donald Trump held a rally at the airport as part of his reelection campaign for the 2020 United States presidential election.

 On October 19, 2024, Donald Trump returned for a rally for the 2024 United States presidential election.
 The rally made national headlines because of Trump's suggestive comments about Arnold Palmer's genitalia.

+In May 2026, Spirit Airlines suddenly ceased operations, ending the only passenger services at the airport.
+Spirit stated that the sharp rise in jet fuel prices linked to the 2026 Iran war made its low-cost business model unsustainable.
+Flights ended with little advance notice; operations were halted within a day of the announcement.

 Facilities

 The airport covers 945 acres (382 ha) at an elevation of 1,199 feet (365 m).
 It has one active asphalt runway: 6/24 is 8,222 by 100 feet (2,506 x 30 m).
 Runway 3/21 is closed indefinitely; it was 3,609 by 75 feet (1,100 x 23 m).
 Runway 6/24 was formerly 5/23.

 In the year ending December 31, 2021 the airport had 38,822 aircraft operations, average 106 per day: 80% general aviation, 13% air taxi, 5% airline, and 2% military.
 At that time, 138 aircraft were based at the airport: 91 single-engine, 11 multi-engine, 31 jet, and 5 helicopter.

 The airport has a terminal building with one baggage claim.
-Long-term and overnight parking is free in lots B, C, D and E. Short-term parking is also available in lot A for a daily maximum of $10.
 Car rental service is available at the airport.
 Westmoreland County Transit Authority buses make regular stops at the airport, where a park and ride lot is located.
 There are also shuttle buses to nearby hotels.

 Fixed-base operators (FBOs) on the field include L.J.
 Aviation and Vee Neal Aviation.
 Its control tower is administered by FAA but staffed through MidWest ATC.

-Future

-Plans are underway to expand the airport's terminal building, which will double the size of the existing terminal to about 90,000 square feet.
-The proposed expansion would increase passenger space, offer more space for restaurants and services, and include a second security checkpoint.
-The expansion is estimated at $23 million.